RCSLT Conference 2025: 80 years and beyond

 Tickets for the RCSLT Conference are available now.

-Ticket prices for RCSLT Conference 2025 have been frozen to match what they were two years ago, something we hope will support members to be able to attend the packed two-day programme.
-Book by 15 October to take advantage of our great value early bird rate.
+Ticket prices have been frozen to match what they were two years ago, something we hope will support members to be able to attend the packed two-day programme.
+We’ve extended our great value early bird rate to 31 October so take advantage and book now.

 *All prices listed are inclusive of VAT.